gityashhub/WandeLust-Airbnb-/replit.md

 - 2025-10-01: Initial Replit setup completed
 - Configured for Replit environment with proper port and host settings
 - Added comprehensive error handling for missing environment variables
+- Implemented role-based access control with three user roles:
+  - Customer: Can browse and book hotels
+  - Hotel Owner: Can list properties and manage bookings for their hotels
+  - Admin: Full system access with dashboard and user management
+- Added Hotel Owner Dashboard at /bookings/owner showing all bookings for their properties
+- Created comprehensive Admin Panel at /admin/dashboard with system statistics
+- Added user management interface for admins at /admin/users
+- Implemented booking workflow: pending → confirmed/cancelled → completed
+- Updated navbar with role-specific navigation links

 ## Important Notes
 - The app checks for required environment variables on startup